Air-side in the Asian Café Bowl Bowl,

 fat almonds sweet as butter.

-This café is crazy, there are waitresses shouting
+The café is crazy, there are waitresses yelling orders

 folk drinking beer with their breakfast noodles.